nhasbun/de10nano_vgaHdmi_chip/Readme.md

 ## I2C Controller ##

-The chip needs to be configured via i2c on **every start** to start working.
+The chip needs to be configured via i2c on **every start** to work correctly.
 I re-used Verilog code included in some Terasic examples for this board to accomplish this.

 I found this to be the only tricky part for an smooth vga to hdmi implementation.

+## Test ##

+Switches of **de10 nano** are being used to control output screen color.

+- SW0, Red
+- SW1, Green
+- SW2, Blue